orionslodge/ps3bike/README.md

-This code uses a Raspberry Pi 4 to intercept the signal from a PS£ controller to the PS3.
+This code uses a Raspberry Pi 4 to intercept the signal from a wired PS3  controller (copy) to the PS3.
 It then modifies that signal based on some i2c sensors ( Light level and Compass) and also a USB Presentation clicker to allow you to control games, specifically Test Drive 2 Unlimited with a Bicycle in a Turbo Trainer.